dw-io/.named/README.md

 host google.com 127.0.0.1
 ```

-If its working, you'll get something like, but not exactly this back:
+If its working, you'll get something like this, but not exactly this back:

 ```
 Using domain server: